Pounds of Food Rescued

 Our partnership with Notre Dame and other local food suppliers provides a great opportunity to feed members of our community who are food-insecure.
 Our food rescue program fills the gap between potentially wasted food and the people and organizations that need food the most.

-Cultivate Food Rescue Wins Nonprofit of the Year Award
+Cultivate Food Rescue Receives the

 “I’ve had children, and now families, thank me (like I did something) for the food for the weekend.
 One mom was crying so she was happy.
 I had a little girl in second grade proudly take two bags home with her (we had extra) and she was so happy to be able to provide food for her family.”